How to celebrate summer like a Swede.

 Enjoy Picnics and Berry Picking

 These are two quintessential Swedish summer activities that I have come to love since living in Sweden.
-During my trip to Abisko last summer (post on that coming soon, I promise!) we picked a ton on berries, including the cloudberries (rubus chamaemorus) shown in the picture above.
-These berry beauties pack a high vitamin C punch and biking around the village of Niemisel in Northern Sweden and pulling off to the side of the road whenever we spotted a burst of berries was a highlight of my travels last summer.
+During my trips to Abisko throughout the past two summers, we picked a ton on berries, including cloudberries (hjortron, rubus chamaemorus) and Artic Bramble (åkerbär, rubus arcticus), both shown in the pictures above.
+These berry beauties pack a high vitamin C punch!
+Biking around the village of Niemisel in Northern Sweden and pulling off to the side of the road whenever we spotted a burst of berries was a highlight of my summer travels.
 So definitely take to the forests and find some berries!

 Picnics are a thing all Swedes seem to do and it has me wondering why I didn’t spend more time picnicing in California.
 But luckily I am making up for it in Sweden.
 Swedes love to pack a picnic and enjoy the nice weather.
 Not sure what to bring?
 Let me detail it for you here!